Reichswehr: Seeckt and the events of 1924–1932

-The end of the Weimar Republic
+End of the Weimar Republic

-Because of Reich President Hindenburg’s support for the Reichswehr, the presidential cabinets from 1930 onward increased its power.
-Chancellor Heinrich Brüning was embraced as a former soldier by the Reichswehr, and he spared it from his unpopular austerity measures.
-Franz von Papen and General Kurt von Schleicher, the two Reich chancellors who followed Brüning, considered using the Reichswehr to abolish democracy.
-In addition, one of the presidential cabinets’ main objectives was a revision of the Treaty of Versailles in the interest of the Reichswehr.
+Because of Hindenburg's support for the Reichswehr, the presidential cabinets from 1930 onward increased its power.
+Chancellor Heinrich Brüning was embraced as a former soldier by the Reichswehr.
+Franz von Papen and Kurt Schleicher, the two chancellors who followed Brüning, considered using the Reichswehr as part of their plans to abolish democracy.
+In addition, one of the presidential cabinets' main objectives was a revision of the Treaty of Versailles that would do away with the military limitations it imposed.

 In 1931 and 1932, a series of actions by the Reichswehr and its leadership showed its increasing power and drift towards the Nazis: